york135/MIRMLPop/README.md

 As for the contribution of each author:

-- Jun-You Wang (github account: @york135) was responsible for curating the nan subset and a part of cmn subset.
+- Jun-You Wang (github account: @york135) was responsible for curating the nan subset and a part of the cmn subset.
 He also organized this repo and conducted the experiments for the nan and cmn subset.

 - Chung-Che Wang was responsible for curating a large part of the cmn subset.